Python-Markdown/markdown/docs/sanitization.md

 safe_html = bleach.clean(html, markdown_tags, markdown_attrs)
 ```

-[^1]: The [bleach] project has been [deprecated](https://github.com/mozilla/bleach/issues/698).
+[^1]: The [`bleach`][bleach] project has been [deprecated](https://github.com/mozilla/bleach/issues/698).
-However, it may be the only option for some users as [nh3] is a set of Python bindings to a Rust library.
+However, it may be the only option for some users as `nh3` is a set of Python bindings to a Rust library.

 ## Sanitizing on the Command Line

-Both Python-Markdown and JustHTML provide command line interfaces which read
+Both Python-Markdown and `JustHTML` provide command line interfaces which read
-from STDIN and write to STDOUT.
+from `STDIN` and write to `STDOUT`.
 Therefore, they can be used together to
 ensure that the output from untrusted input is properly sanitized.

 ```sh
 echo "Some **Markdown** text." | python -m markdown | justhtml - --fragment > safe_output.html
 ```

-For more information on JustHTML's Command Line Interface, see the
+For more information on `JustHTML`'s Command Line Interface, see the
 [documentation][JustHTML_CLI].
 Use the `--help` option for a list of all available
 options and arguments to the `markdown` command.